giuliadev95/insurance-landing_page/README.md

 ## Workflow

-I'm currently working on the code and the design, with a mobile first approach:

-- The mobile design has been entirely made: the interactive hamburger menu will be added at the end, as a JavaScript separated task.

-- Desktop design is being completed, through media queries applied to mobile design.

-- The tablet design still needs to be designed (since it didn't come with the starter kit) and coded.
-This will be an opportunity to learn the basics of web design and adapt a mobile layout into a tablet one.

-## Important CSS
+- Mobile-first approach
+- Adapt the design for tablets through media queries, changing the hero image and the brand color on my design taste, as an optimized image for tablets wasn't provided by the starter kit.
+- Adapt the mobile design for desktops through media queries, and by using the images provided with the starter kit.

+## What I learnt (code snippets)

-- Flexbox layout model.
-It helped me to give a proper orientation and order to the body and the sections in the mobile design.
+1) I made practice with Flexbox, it helped me to give a proper orientation and order to the body and its sections in the mobile design.
 Additionally, I have found this layout to be a good starter point to obtain responsiveness.

-How I styled the hero-section for smartphones:
+Here's how I styled the hero-section for smartphones:

 ```css
 #hero-section {